LarrysGIT/Protect-Windows-From-Brute-Force/README.txt

 5 Enable Windows firewall - To block attacker's IP addresses 6 Set "Starter.cmd" invoked by task scheduler every 1 minute

+'Python version' is a python wrote script for the same purpose, running faster but logging is not completed yet, this folder can be removed safely.

 - Larry.Song@outlook.com